cipherprime/WeveTraveledWebsite/content/lightbooth.md

 ![Depth Displacement](/content/images/process/06%20Depth%20Displacement.png)
 ### 06 Depth Displacement
-Using the depth image and the normal map, we distort the particle system to flow across the subject.
+Using the depth image and the normal map, we distort the particle system to flow across the subject in three dimensions.

 ![Camera Bloom](/content/images/process/07%20Camera%20Bloom.png)
 ### 07 Camera Bloom